 The Company may use gearing if it believes it will enhance Shareholder returns over the longer term.
-The Company seeks to maintain a conservative level of gearing and will limit its borrowings to a maximum of 25% of Net Asset Value at the time of investment.
+The Company seeks to maintain a conservative level of gearing and will limit its borrowings to a maximum of 25% of Net Asset Value at the time of borrowing.

 Cash held by the Group pending investment, reinvestment or distribution will be managed by the Group in accordance with the Group’s treasury policy and placed in bank deposits with major global financial institutions, in order to protect the capital value of the Group’s cash assets.
 Investments are expected to be held by the Company or a subsidiary to be incorporated for the purpose of holding an investment

 19. Regulatory News